Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford

-Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford, KG, PC, PC (Ire) (12 February 1743 – 17 June 1822), styled The Honourable Francis Seymour-Conway until 1750, Viscount Beauchamp between 1750 and 1793, and Earl of Yarmouth between 1793 and 1794, was a British peer and politician.
+Francis Ingram-Seymour-Conway, 2nd Marquess of Hertford (12 February 1743 – 17 June 1822), styled The Honourable Francis Seymour-Conway until 1750, Viscount Beauchamp between 1750 and 1793, and Earl of Yarmouth between 1793 and 1794, was a British politician.
 He held seats in the Irish House of Commons from 1761 to 1776 and in the British House of Commons from 1766 to 1794.
 He served as Chief Secretary for Ireland under his father.
 He subsequently held positions in the Royal Household, including serving as Lord Chamberlain between 1812 and 1822.

 Background and education

 A member of the Seymour family headed by the Duke of Somerset, Hertford was the eldest son of Francis Seymour-Conway, 1st Marquess of Hertford, and Lady Isabella Fitzroy, daughter of Charles FitzRoy, 2nd Duke of Grafton, born on 12 January 1743 in London.
 He was the elder brother of Lord Robert Seymour and Lord Hugh Seymour.
 He was educated at Eton and Christ Church, Oxford.